MatrixAINetwork/MATRIX_AI/README.md

 - Complete the code merging of safe contract upgrade funtionality;

 - Refine the classifications as well as definitions of vulnerabilities supported by fault-tolerance VMs.

+## 13rd August - 17th August, 2018

+#### Automatic Generation of Contract

+- Discuss on the current outcome and progress of automatic generation;

+- Completed the frontend interactive pages of prototype sites and prepared demo cases;